What You Cannot Bring on a Cruise (And What to Know Before Packing)

 - incense

-- certain types of portable cooking devices
+- certain portable cooking devices

 Other Common Restricted Items